-This guide explains the common types of physical flash drive damage, why DIY repairs typically fail, and how professional data recovery services safely retrieve files from broken USB drives.
+This guide explains common types of physical damage flash drives sustain, why DIY repairs are risky and usually ineffective for data access, and how professional data recovery services approach retrieving files from these broken flash drives.

 What Does a "Broken Flash Drive" Typically Mean?